Cast Iron Plant Leaf Splitting: Physical Damage, Not Disease

 Symptoms

-- Long vertical tears or splits along the leaf blade — often running parallel to the midrib
+- Long vertical tears or splits along the leaf blade, often running roughly parallel to the midrib

-- Cuts or torn edges on leaf margins
+- Cuts or torn edges along leaf margins with no discoloration around them

-- Splits appearing at the same height on multiple leaves, suggesting furniture or a repeated contact point
+- Splits appearing at the same height on multiple leaves, suggesting a piece of furniture or a repeated contact point

-- The splits are clean or slightly frayed, not associated with any discoloration, browning, or pest damage
+- The splits are clean or slightly frayed, with no browning, softening, or pest damage associated with them

 Causes